TroelsMortensen/DomainCentricArchitectureCourse/Readme.md

 The course theories will be applied to create a complete Web Service.
 Each week a new topic will be introduced and then applied to the course-spanning project.\
 We will use a "big-bang" development approach (inside-out when considering hexagonal, onion, clean), due to the nature of the course, and the order of the topics.

+# Before we start
+Install the latest .NET version (.NET8 at the time of writing), along with your preferred IDE.

 # Session Schedule